Session types in AttendFirst: work and break categories

 - Is Break?
 Toggle off for a Work type (adds to work minutes).
 Toggle on for a Break type (adds to break minutes).

-How session types show up to employees
+How session types appear to employees

 Work vs Break on reports